 The Curriculum Committee conducts annual training for persons involved in curriculum development and review, in compliance with the California Community College Chancellor’s Office requirement for local curriculum approval certification.

-Maintenance of Records

-Course catalog and inventory are maintained in the District’s Banner Information System, which serves as the conduit to the California Community College MIS, and the State Inventory of Programs and Courses

-The College Catalog, in both print and electronic formats, is the official publication of college curriculum.
-The Schedule of Classes, in both print and electronic formats, serves as the semester record of open courses offered.

-District Technical Review
+District Technical Review Workgroup – Instructional (DTRW-I)

-All new and substantially revised programs and curricula approved by the College Curriculum Committees are forwarded to the District Technical Review Workgroup (DTRW) for legal compliance review.
+The VCCCD Decision Making Handbook prescribes the membership and responsibility of District Technical Review Workgroup - Instructional (DTRW-I.) .
+DTRW-I serves in an advisory capacity and makes appropriate recommendations on curricular and other related matters.

-The DTRW membership comprises the Curriculum Co-chairs, Senate Presidents, and Articulation Officers from each College.
+comprises the Curriculum Co-chairs, Senate Presidents, and Articulation Officers from each College.
 The co-chairs of DTRW are the Chancellor’s Designee and a faculty member selected by the group.

-DTRW also reviews all new and substantially revised programs and curricula for technical compliance, and provides appropriate advisories and recommendations to the College Curriculum Committees and the Chancellor.
+All new and substantially revised courses and instructional programs, and deleted instructional programs approved by the College Curriculum Committees are forwarded to District Technical Review Workgroup DTRW-I for legal compliance review

-The Standard Operating Procedures of DTRW may be found in the VCCCD Governance Handbook.
+DTRW also reviews all new and substantially revised programs and curricula for technical compliance, The Standard Operating Procedures of DTRW may be found in the VCCCD Governance Handbook.

-Board of Trustees Program and Curricula Approval
+Board of Trustees Program and Curriculum Approval

+The Board of Trustees must approve all new and substantially revised courses and instructional programs, and deleted programs.
+Once approved by the Board of Trustees, new and substantially revised courses and instructional programs, and deleted instructional programs must be sent to the California Community College Chancellor’s Office for final approval.

 The Board of Trustees conducts one (1) reading on new and revised curriculum.

 With the exception of non-credit courses, new career programs, and new transfer programs, curriculum approval is delegated locally to the VCCCD Board of Trustees.